jyennaco/mac-media-importer-organizer/README.md

 Simple Python3 program that automatically imports and organizes pictures and videos from attached volumes on your Mac.

-(There is also a deprecated Ruby version with less features)
+(There is also a deprecated Ruby version with negligible features)

 Sample usage: